How to Apply for Car Insurance: Step-by-Step Application Guide

 CLUE Report (Comprehensive Loss Underwriting Exchange)

-The CLUE report is a database maintained by LexisNexis that tracks prior insurance claims.
+The CLUE report is a database maintained by LexisNexis that tracks prior insurance claims going back up to 7 years.
 Insurers use it to see if you've filed claims with previous carriers — even if you didn't report them on the application.

 Credit-Based Insurance Score

 In most states, insurers use a credit-based insurance score (not your traditional credit score) to predict the likelihood of future claims.
 A lower score can mean higher premiums or, in some cases, a declined application.
-Note that California, Hawaii, Massachusetts, and Michigan have banned the use of credit in auto insurance pricing.
+California, Hawaii, Massachusetts, and Michigan have fully banned the use of credit in auto insurance pricing.
+Several other states — including Maryland, Oregon, and Utah — impose partial restrictions on how credit can be used.
+As of 2026, states like New York and Iowa have active legislation under consideration, though no new full bans have been enacted yet.

 State DMVs operate Insurance Verification Systems (IVS) that match your VIN and policy data against insurer-submitted records in real time.
-These systems detect mismatches, uninsured vehicles, and coverage gaps almost instantly.
+As of April 2026, 19 states now operate real-time electronic verification systems, with Kansas becoming the newest addition (effective July 2026).
+Beyond state systems, insurers also use data APIs that connect directly to hundreds of carriers, pulling policy status, coverage details, and VIN information in seconds.
+These digital tools have replaced much of the manual verification process, meaning discrepancies are caught almost instantly.
 Learn more about how car insurance verification works and what happens if there's a discrepancy.

 Pincher's Pro Tip